Ovarian surface epithelium

-The ovarian surface epithelium, also called the germinal epithelium of Waldeyer, or coelomic epithelium, is a layer of simple squamous-to-cuboidal epithelial cells covering the ovary.
+The ovarian surface epithelium, also called the germinal epithelium (of Waldeyer) or coelomic epithelium, is a layer of simple squamous-to-cuboidal epithelial cells covering the ovary.

 The term germinal epithelium is a misnomer as it does not give rise to primary follicles.

 Composition

-These cells are derived from the mesoderm during embryonic development and are closely related to the mesothelium of the peritoneum.
+These epithelial cells are derived from the mesoderm during embryonic development and are closely related to the mesothelium of the peritoneum.
 The germinal epithelium gives the ovary a dull gray color as compared with the shining smoothness of the peritoneum; and the transition between the mesothelium of the peritoneum and the cuboidal cells which cover the ovary is usually marked by a line around the anterior border of the ovary.

-Diseases
+Clinical significance

 Ovarian surface epithelium can give rise to surface epithelial-stromal tumor.